canonical/vault-k8s-operator/README.md

 This charm deploys [Vault][vault-upstream], a tool for securely managing secrets used in modern computing (e.g. passwords, certificates, API keys).

-In addition to deploying and initializing Vault, this charm provides a relation for other charms to request that Vault's Certificate Authority (CA) sign a certificate for the related charm, enabling the related charm to manage its own TLS keys locally.
+In addition to deploying and initializing Vault, this charm supports high availability mode using the Raft backend.

-> **Note**: This charm does not support high-availability / scaling .

 ## Usage